aporeto-se/k8s-simple-apps/tennessee/README.md

 2. Prisma binary 'apoctl' and config (if you do not have these see steps to create below)
 3. This repo

-The binary 'apoctl' can be downloaded from these locations.
+The binary 'apoctl' should be installed on your workstation in your path [darwin](https://download.aporeto.com/prismacloud/app2/apoctl/darwin/apoctl) [linux](https://download.aporeto.com/prismacloud/app2/apoctl/linux/apoctl)
-[darwin](https://download.aporeto.com/prismacloud/app2/apoctl/darwin/apoctl)
-[linux](https://download.aporeto.com/prismacloud/app2/apoctl/linux/apoctl)